Bold or italic—think of them as mutually exclusive. That is the rule #1.

 Nevertheless, some writers —let’s call them overemphasizers—just can’t get enough bold and italic.
 If they feel strongly about a point, they won’t hesitate to run the whole paragraph in bold type.
 Don’t be one of these people.
 This habit wears down your readers’ retinas and their patience.
 It also gives you nowhere to go when you need to emphasize a word.
-That’s no problem for overemphasizers, who resort toor using a lot of bold italic.
+That’s no problem for overemphasizers, who resort to underlining bold text or using a lot of bold italic.
 These are both terrible ideas.

 With a serif font, use italic for gentle emphasis, or bold for heavier emphasis.

 If you’re using a sans serif font, skip italic and use bold for emphasis.
 It’s not usually worth italicizing sans serif fonts—unlike serif fonts, which look quite different when italicized, most sans serif italic fonts just have a gentle slant that doesn’t stand out on the page.